ApexRMS/wisdm/docs/_sections/section03.md

 <p id="heading01"> <h2>Site Data</h2> </p>

-The **Site Data** datasheet contains information about covariate values at each *Field Data* site.
+The **Site Data** datasheet contains information about covariate values at each *Field Data* site (i.e. presence location or absence location provided in *Field Data*).
 This datasheet will auto-populate after a *Scenario* has finished running.

 ### Site
 The *Site* column contains site IDs from the *Field Data* datasheet within the **Data Preparation** tab.
 It is repeated within this column for each covariate containing data for this site.